 Although the meters should communicate final meter readings, it's worth you knowing them too so you can ensure you're correctly billed.
 Take a photo to be safe.

 If there's no in-home display for the smart meters, get in touch with the supplier at your new home.
-It should check what type of meter you have and arrange for a smart meter installer to visit as long as it installed the meters, it won't replace the meter, just set you up with a new in-home display.
+It should check what type of meter you have and arrange for a smart meter installer to visit – as long as it installed the meters, it won't replace them, just set you up with a new in-home display.

 If you move into a home and the smart meter has gone 'dumb' (see You can still switch for more info), you'll need to treat it like an old-style meter, and send regular meter readings to your supplier.

 As always, once you've moved in you'll be automatically put on a 'deemed tariff' – usually the supplier's expensive standard variable deal – so make sure you do a comparison to find a cheaper deal.
 You can use Cheap Energy Club to find one – plus it'll help you estimate your usage at your new home.